JOSHUA AIKEN

 Photo credit: Marcus Jackson

-Joshua Aiken is a poet, educator and scholar focused on the history of race, gender, sexuality, citizenship, distributions of harm, and the rule of law in the context of U.S. settler empire.
-Joshua is a Doctoral Fellow of Law & Inequality at the American Bar Foundation (2024-2026) and his dissertation, prospectively titled The Armed Individual, examines the relationship between racial hierarchy, gun laws, and distributions of harm in the U.S. since Reconstruction.
+Joshua Aiken is a poet, educator and scholar focused on the history of race, gender, sexuality, citizenship, criminalization, distributions of harm, and the rule of law in the context of U.S. settler empire.
+Joshua is a Doctoral Fellow of Law & Inequality at the American Bar Foundation (2024-2026) and his dissertation, prospectively titled The Armed Individual, examines the relationship between racial domination, political economy, gun laws, and violence embedded in American life since the formal end of Jim Crow.
 With the support of the Steven Esposito Scholarship from the Point Foundation, Joshua received his J.D. from Yale Law School in 2024 and is a Ph.D.
-Candidate in History and African-American Studies also at Yale.
+Candidate in History and African-American Studies, also at Yale.

 to be in & of